alfonso-martinez/MySite/content/post/MyFolder/PolytomousIRT_SWLS.md

 redundancies, the scale was further reduced from 10 items to five items.
 The final scale consists of 5 items that are responded to with a 7-point Likert scale (1 = strongly disagree to 7 = strongly agree).
 Studies has shown that the SWLS has high internal consistency, as indicated by Coefficient $\alpha$.
 Reported $\alpha$ values in the literature range between .79 to .89.

+Previous research has found that the SWLS is

+# Item Response Theory
+The ordinal nature of the SWLS makes it an ideal candidate to be analyzed with item response theory.
+Item response theory is a

 # Data